• Skip to primary navigation

 Turn the dough:

 • This technique, traditionally used when making puff pastry and croissants, makes the dough more pliable and flaky.
-You can skip it if this intimidates you, but the dough will be more brittle.
+If you'd like to skip this step, see the easy-roll variation below using more tapioca flour and water!

 • Roll the dough on a piece of floured parchment into a large 1/4-inch thick rectangle.
 The dough will crack and tear at first and that's ok!
 Periodically dust the dough with cassava flour, sweeping excess flour away with a dry pastry brush.
 To flip the dough over, place a second piece of parchment on top of the dough, grasp everything with your hands, and bravely flip the whole thing over.
 Flour will fly everywhere so have your work surface clear!